freifunk-mwu/technik-meta/gluon_gateway_doku/configuration/daemons/ddi.rst

         # Use our own IP as gateway for our clients
         option routers 10.56.0.X;

-        # DNS servers to be pushed to our clients.
+        # DNS server to be pushed to our clients.
-        # This will usually be our IP address and all other
-        # gateways, too.
         option domain-name-servers 10.56.0.X;
         option domain-search "ffwi.org", "user.ffwi.org";

-        # NTP Servers pushed to our clients
+        # NTP Server pushed to our clients
-        # This will usually be our IP address and all other
-        # gateways, too.
         option ntp-servers 10.56.0.X;

         # Set interface mtu